Balmy-protocol/earn-core/src/vault/README.md

 If the total amount of assets is over _1e30_, then we might start to lose some precision.
 With 18 decimals, that's _1e12_ units of tokens we can have deposited on the strategy.
-To put it in easier terms, a single strategy would have to hold more than 0.25% of _$PEPE_'s circulating supply (Sep 20, 2023) before a wei is lost due to precision 🫡
+To put it in easier terms, a single strategy would have to hold more than 0.25% of _$PEPE_'s circulating supply (Dec 15, 2023) before a wei is lost due to precision 🫡

 ##### Worst case analysis: overflow scenario